NaveenNaik02/DSA/binary-heap/README.md

 1. **Complete Tree**: The binary heap is always a complete tree, meaning all levels are fully filled except possibly the last level, which is filled from left to right.
 2. **Heap Property**: For a min-heap, every parent node has a priority less than or equal to its children.
 This ensures that the root node has the highest priority (lowest priority number).

+## Key Advantages of Heaps over Trees

+### 1. Efficient Access to Extremes

+- **Heap**: In a max heap, the largest element is always at the root, and in a min heap, the smallest element is always at the root.
+This allows for O(1) access to the extreme elements.
+- **Tree**: In a general binary search tree (BST), finding the minimum or maximum element requires traversing the tree, which can take O(log n) time in a balanced tree and O(n) time in the worst case for an unbalanced tree.

+### 2. Efficient Insertion and Deletion

+- **Heap**: Insertion and deletion operations in a heap are performed in O(log n) time.
+The heap property is maintained using the bubble-up and bubble-down operations.
+- **Tree**: In a BST, insertion and deletion operations also take O(log n) time in a balanced tree but can degrade to O(n) time in an unbalanced tree.
+Additional rebalancing operations, such as those in AVL or Red-Black trees, add complexity.

+### 3. Simplicity in Implementation

+- **Heap**: The array-based implementation of a heap is straightforward, with simple calculations for parent and child indices:
+  - Parent Index: `Math.floor((index - 1) / 2)`
+  - Left Child Index: `2 * index + 1`
+  - Right Child Index: `2 * index + 2`
+- **Tree**: Implementing a binary tree involves more complex pointer management and rebalancing operations for self-balancing trees like AVL or Red-Black trees.

+### 4. Use Case Specific Efficiency

+- **Heap**: Heaps are particularly well-suited for implementing priority queues, where the primary operations are inserting elements and extracting the maximum or minimum element.
+- **Tree**: Binary search trees are more versatile and can efficiently support a wider range of operations, such as searching for arbitrary elements, range queries, and ordered traversal.
+However, they may not be as efficient as heaps for priority queue operations.